 The Workforce Development Institute (WDI) is a non-profit organization that partners with NYS businesses, unions, and community organizations to create positive workforce outcomes.
 WDI began in 2003 as a partner to the NYS AFL-CIO and Area Labor Federations to provide workforce training and education services to regional and local unions.
-Since then, WDI’s role has evolved as demand for its services have grown.
+Since then, WDI’s role has evolved as demand for its services has grown.

 Today, WDI has a special focus on manufacturing.
 With its statewide footprint and 10 regional offices, WDI is also a valued partner of FuzeHub, New York’s statewide Manufacturing Extension Partnership (MEP) center.
 At a time when many manufacturers face uncertainties, it’s important to remember that some things haven’t changed because of COVID-19.
 Just like before the pandemic, WDI is helping manufacturers and offers a unique interactive grants program that is direct, flexible, and streamlined.